terais-eu/terais-eu/content/authors/jasmin-bernotat/_index.md

 Jasmin Bernotat is a post doc researcher at CONTACT (COgNiTive Architecture for Collaborative Technologies) Unit of the Italian Institute of Technology (IIT).
-There, she is a part of the EU-funded project TERAIS (Towards Excellent Robotics and Artificial Intelligence at a Slovak university).
+There, she is a part of the EU-funded project TERAIS (Towards Excellent Robotics and Artificial Intelligence at a Slovak University).
 Jasmin Bernotat holds a Bachelor and a Master degree in Psychology and a PhD in Psychology and Intelligent Systems which she obtained at the Center for Cognitive Interaction Technology (CITEC) at Bielefeld University (Germany).
 Having been a research associate in various international and interdisciplinary projects in